Merlin-Collaboration/Merlin/README.md

 ## Merlin++ Documentation

-You can find user information and other documentation in the `MerlinDocumentation` directory.
+You can find user information and other documentation in the `Documentation` directory.

 For a full class library definitions and corresponding descriptions, run